El Nido or Coron? A Comparison of Palawan’s top destinations

 02.3 | Cost of Tours

-The tours in Coron started from as low as ₱ 650 pesos per person but were for ₱ 1200 pesos per person in El Nido.
+The tours in Coron started from as low as ₱ 650 pesos per person but the tours in El Nido were for ₱ 1200 pesos per person.
 While in El Nido, we did tour A and tour C where the cost to use a kayak during our tours was ₱ 100 pesos per person for 30 minutes.
 Coron also has a tour called “the ultimate Coron tour” with an unlimited use of Kayak.
 This is the most expensive tour in Coron and costs ₱ 1400 pesos per person.
 But we were able to negotiate a price of ₱ 1000 per person by making our own custom tour which was like “the ultimate Coron tour” but minus one attraction.

 The cost of moving around on a tricycle was lower in Coron.
 Even scooter rental prices were lower in Coron than El Nido.
 This could be because the demand was higher in El Nido due to more visitors.